Willie169/Android-Non-Root/README.md

 Linux Command Library has 6056 manual pages, 22+ basic categories and a bunch of general terminal tips about Linux (retrieved Sep.
 27, 2024).
 The app works completely offline.

-### Browse Linux Command Library
+### Website Version of Linux Command Library

-Browse on its app (offline available) or official website: <https://linuxcommandlibrary.com>.
+There is a website version of Linux Command Library: <https://linuxcommandlibrary.com>.

 ---